LetUsFlow/micropython-snippets/README.md

 # micropython-snippets
-A small collections of MicroPython scripts for ESP32
+A small collection of MicroPython scripts for ESP32

 ## Sensors